Pennsylvania Junior Academy of Science: Regional meetings

 Map of the 12 regions of Pennsylvania Junior Academy of Science.

-State Meeting
+State meeting

-The PJAS State Meeting is a multi-day event occurring from a Sunday to Tuesday in mid-May at Pennsylvania State University's Park campus.
-Students who earned a 1st Award at their Regional Meeting are invited to present their research again where additional monetary awards and scholarships can be earned.
+The PJAS state meeting is a multi-day event occurring from a Sunday to Tuesday in mid-May at Pennsylvania State University's University Park campus.
+Students who earned a 1st award at their regional meeting are invited to present their research again where additional monetary awards and scholarships can be earned.
 Students stay in university dorms and eat in the dining halls.